ratbag98/PySquaredle/README.md

 ## Getting Started

-I use a conda environment, and there are now some dependencies, notably for the GUI.
+I use a conda environment, and there are some dependencies, notably for the GUI and development.
 You can run the following to clone my conda setup.

 ```bash
 conda create --name squaredle --file conda_requirements.txt